Grand Hotel Savoia & Spa

 A Grand Hotel in the Literal Sense

 Cortina d'Ampezzo has long operated on a different register from most Italian ski resorts.
 The town's central artery, the Corso Italia, is flanked by the kind of early twentieth-century architecture that signals a resort with genuine pedigree rather than manufactured alpine charm.
-Along Via Roma, just off that main corridor, the Grand Hotel Savoia & Spa occupies a building that belongs to this older layer of Cortina — the era when the Dolomites attracted European nobility and the hotel as institution carried social weight that went beyond accommodation.
+Along Via Roma, just off that main corridor, the Grand Hotel Savoia & Spa occupies a building that belongs to this older layer of Cortina, the era when the Dolomites attracted European nobility and the hotel as institution carried social weight that went beyond accommodation.
 That architectural inheritance is the first thing the property communicates, and it sets the interpretive frame for everything that follows.

 Architecture as Programme

 The alpine grand hotel format that the Savoia represents is architecturally specific: high-relief facades, pitched rooflines with wide overhangs, heavy timber balconies scaled to the building rather than to individual rooms, and a public interior that was designed to function as a social gathering point for an extended-stay clientele.
-This is a different typology from the contemporary mountain lodges proliferating in northern Italian ski resorts , properties like De LEN or Faloria Mountain Spa Resort, which read as architectural objects in the landscape rather than as civic institutions within a town.
+This is a different typology from more contemporary mountain lodges in northern Italian ski resorts, properties like De LEN or Faloria Mountain Spa Resort, which read as architectural objects in the landscape rather than as civic institutions within a town.
 The Savoia reads as the latter: a building whose presence on Via Roma is integral to the street, not incidental to it.

 The Dolomites backdrop amplifies this.
 Cortina sits in a high valley at roughly 1,200 metres, with the Tofana massif rising sharply to the west and the Faloria group to the east.
 The visual drama that surrounds the town is one reason grand hotels here can sustain lobby-as-theatre with more conviction than in flatter resort destinations.
 The framing of the mountains through large fenestration, or from a south-facing terrace, does considerable aesthetic work that the architecture only has to frame rather than manufacture.